In general, the average person can burn between 300 and 500 calories an hour while skiing.

 - Calories burned while skiing (moderate activity): 6 per minute

 - Calories burned while taking small rests: 1 per minute

-Note that the calories per minute were calculated using this calorie calculator.
+Note that the calories per minute were calculated using the calorie calculator mentioned above.
 Standing generally burns about 2 calories per minute and sitting burns about 1 calorie per minute and we increased these a little due to the assumption that it would be cold.

 We only assumed 1 calorie per minute for taking a rest because we are assuming you will be warm at the time you take a rest.

 Let’s say that the above skier spends the following amount of time per hour for each part of skiing:

 - Total time waiting in line: 10 mins